Josh Pitzalis

 It doesn't matter if you've found this crazy new prompting technique for improving your AI app.

-Time that you could have spent waiting for the models to improve.
+Time spent optimising will ultimately be a waste.
+It's time that you could have spent elsewhere, waiting for the models to improve.

 This is the bitter lesson.

-We are all just wasting our time.
+Ultimately, we are all just wasting our time.
 Leveraging domain knowledge is pointless.
 Nothing really matters in AI research, apart from improving the power of the machines.

 This is controversial, to say the least.

-If you see someone on the internet talking about the bitter lesson, now you know what they're talking about.
+But if you see someone on the internet talking about the bitter lesson, now you know what they're talking about.